From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models

-\ee Considering the probability appearing on the right hand side of \reff{opti-cond}, we can think of a coupon-collector problem, where an album of size $|\tilde{\cal C}(z)|$ has to be filled when we collect no more than $c_3 h_{I_n}^da_n$ coupons.
-Using inequality \reff{coupon-main} of Lemma~\ref{lem-coupon} below, we show that
+Considering the probability appearing on the right-hand side of (\ref{opti-cond}), we can think of a coupon-collector problem, where an album of size $|\tilde{\cal C}(z)|$ has to be filled when we collect no more than $c_3 h_{I_n}^da_n$ coupons.
+Using inequality (\ref{coupon-main}) of Lem\-ma~\ref{lem-coupon} below, we show that

 This concludes the proof.